kasper-piskorski/docs/pages/documentation/7-examples/modern.md

 insert programming isa relation-type, has-role programmer, has-role programmed, has-resource weight;
 ```

 And that's it.
-At this point, we have defined the schema of the MindmapsDB graph.
+At this point, we have defined the schema of the Grakn graph.

 ## Adding the Data
 Now we have a schema, we can move on to adding in the data, which is pretty much just a typing exercise: